SurniaUlula/wpsso-plm/readme.txt

 == Screenshots ==

 01. The WPSSO PLM settings page includes options to manage location addresses, geo location, business hours, service radius, price and currency information, restaurant menu URL, and more.
-02. When editing a post/page, the Schema Place tab provides additional options to manage location addresses, geo location, business hours, service radius, price and currency information, and more (Premium add-on).
+02. When editing a post/page, the Schema Place tab provides additional options to manage location addresses, geo location, business hours, service radius, price and currency information, and more (Premium version shown).

 == Changelog ==